ZakirG/generative-daw/README.md

 - Client-side tests use the Jasmine framework and Karma test runner

 #### Possible future features:
-- Ability to download the state of all tracks in the application as a single multi-instrument MIDI file
 - Chord generation informed by chord leading charts, diatonic chord groups, and voice leading principles
 - Melody generation informed by stable/unstable tone analysis, structural tone/embellishment principles
 - Rhythm generation informed by selections of culturally specific macro-rhythms (clave 3/2, clave 2/3, reggaeton bounce, trap rhythms, ...)